Kukanani/object_recognition_core/doc/source/index.rst

 Hello ORK Users!
 The documentation is in the process of being updated and upgraded!
 Information may have moved since the last time you visited.
-If you can't find anything, please raise an issue on
+If you can't find something, please raise an issue on
 `GitHub <https://github.com/wg-perception/object_recognition_core>`_.
 Thanks!

 --------------------------------------------------------------------------------